go-kata/kinit/README.md

 `go run -tags inspect`

-For more details learn the documentation for the `kinitq` and `kinitx` subpackages and explore examples.
+For more details learn the documentation and explore examples.

 ## Putting all together